-MOSCOW (Reuters) - Russian police detained a prominent opposition figure and several other people holding unauthorized protests in Moscow and St Petersburg on Monday to defend the right to assembly.
+MOSCOW Dec 31 (Reuters) - Russian police detained a prominent opposition figure and several other people holding unauthorised protests in Moscow and St Petersburg on Monday to defend the right to assembly.

 Police grabbed Eduard Limonov, a leader of the Other Russia opposition movement, as he spoke to journalists shortly after arriving with a few dozen activists in Moscow's Triumph Square.

 Under a brisk snowfall, demonstrators chanted "Russia without Putin!" and slogans calling for the right to free assembly, as Muscovites shopped for the New Year holiday in the capital's main street nearby.

 Witnesses saw several other people detained by the heavy contingent of riot police and regular officers.
 Opposition activists said at least 28 people were detained.
 Police could not immediately be reached for comment.

 About 10 protesters were detained on the main thoroughfare in St Petersburg, Nevsky Prospekt, Ekho Moskvy radio reported.

 For several years, a movement called Strategy 31 has called protests on the last day of every month that has 31 days to draw attention to what opponents of President Vladimir Putin say is Kremlin suppression of the right to free assembly.

 Freedom of assembly is guaranteed in Article 31 of Russia's constitution, but activists say the government restricts that right by requiring organisers to get official permission, which is frequently denied.